cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

 ### Add Public Variables

 Each key point predicted by the model has a confidence score, position, and id number associated with it.
 For example a nose has the id number `0`.
-We will create a new `struct` to keep track of these values for each key point.
+We will define a new `struct` to keep track of these values for each key point.

 ```c#
 /// <summary>